 Phoenicia University is an educational institution that focuses on both theoretical and practical learning.
 Our main target is to enhance and increase students’ learning by providing laboratory facilities that allow them to conduct different scientific experiments, tests and researches.
-At PU, there are seven highly tech-equipped laboratories that satisfy the requirements of an up-to-date technological laboratory.
+At PU, there are eight highly tech-equipped laboratories that satisfy the requirements of an up-to-date technological laboratory.
 In addition, all laboratories are equipped with appliances, such as fire alarms, fire extinguishers, first aid kits, sharp objects boxes, emergency eye wash stations and showers, to ensure the safety of the students, instructors, as well as the environment.

-- Chemistry Laboratory aids in transferring the materials students learn in class to real work practice.
+- Bank of Beirut Chemistry Laboratory aids in transferring the materials students learn in class to real work practice.
 The experiments acquaint students with the practical knowledge that provides effective solutions to real-world tasks.
 The chemistry lab is equipped with high-tech appliances to facilitate students’ practical course work.
 A well-designed ventilation system is implemented in the laboratory.
 The work space is made up of six chemical-resistant-top work stations.
 Each station accommodates around four students.
 The chemistry laboratory is designed to acquaint students with important laboratory techniques and to encourage analytical thinking through the application of analytical, quantitative, organic and inorganic chemistry experiments.

 Location: Block B, Room B212